etiennevanderpoel/ocvpn/README.md

 ## For novice Linux users

 You need to place these scripts somewhere in your $PATH (such as ~/.local/bin).
-Rename (or copy) them to ocvpn, ocpnup, ocvpndown (without the .sh extension).
+Rename (or copy) them to vpnoc, ocpnup, vpnocdown (without the .sh extension).
 Do the following in a terminal:

-	chmod +x ocvpn
+	chmod +x vpnoc
-	chmod +x ocvpnup
+	chmod +x vpnocup
-	chmod +x ocvpndown
+	chmod +x vpnocdown

 or change the *permissions* via the *File Properties* window to make these executable.

-Edit the ocvpnup script:
+Edit the vpnocup script:

     USER should be your network username
     VPNGROUP should be the VPN group name - ask your IT/ICT people